Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Conclusions and Discussions

-In light of the fact that the posterior distributions based on hyper-lasso priors are highly multi-modal, summarizing the feature importance by averaging the coefficients over all modes may not the best choice.
-Particularly, in the problems with a large group of highly correlated features, many features in the group will be selected by means of coefficients.
+In light of the fact that the posterior distributions based on hyper-LASSO priors are severely multi-modal, summarizing the feature importance by averaging the coefficients over all modes may not the best choice.
+In particular, when there is a large group of highly correlated features, many features in the group will be selected when using the means of coefficients.
 A more sophisticated method for interpreting the fitting results is to use a clustering algorithm to divide the whole Markov chain samples into subpools, look at the subpools separately, and then deliver a list of succinct feature subsets.
-Once we can split Markov chain iterations as this, it will then be better to use \textit{median} to obtain an importance index as it can better shrink the coefficients of totally useless features towards $0$ and correct for the skewness of the posterior.
+If one can split Markov chain iterations as this, it will then be better to use the \textit{median} to obtain an importance index, as it can better shrink the coefficients of totally useless features towards $0$ and correct for the skewness of the posterior.
 This will demand further development of methods for interpreting the MCMC samples from a multi-modal posterior.
 Another very interesting method is to find a feature subset from the MCMC samples that have the best matching (not the best training predictive power) to the full MCMC samples using the so-called reference/projection approach \citep{goutis1998model,dupuis2003variable,piironen2017comparison}.

-The main drawback of BLRHL is that they are still much slower than many others, such as penalized likelihood methods.
-Therefore, there is still much room for improving the computational efficiency.
-The difficulties lie in the high-dimensionality and the existing of multiple posterior modes.
-A possible solution may be to rotate the original feature space with PCA method, and then apply Gibbs sampling to the posterior distribution of the new coefficients for the transformed feature space with lower dimension.
-An MCMC simulation for the transformed coefficients may travel across multiple modes with fewer iterations.
-The crucial step of this solution is to devise a method for sampling the original coefficients conditional on the values of transformed coefficients, a technique similar to what described by \citet{li2008cpb}.

 \onehalfspacing